 Ginger jars are a must.
 I’m lazy.
 I tend to look for sets.

 Lastly, your natural items to keep things relaxed.
-Lee Ann’s rug is from Merida, and is available through Home Glow, but I like this patterned jute rug from Overstock, as well.
+Lee Ann’s rug is from Merida, but most of these braided jute rugs are all similar to each other.
+One from a retail source below.

 Water hyacinth chargers are lovely (and inexpensive) beneath your dinner plates.